The Wrecks: Concert tours

 In June 2022 they kicked off their headlining Better Than Ever Tour, featuring touring member Spencer Fort (Mothé), as well as Girlhouse.
-The tour lasted from June 9, 2022 and to July 23, 2022.
+The tour lasted from June 9, 2022, and to July 23, 2022.
 Anderson has stated that the tour cycle will revolve around two records, since the first one was released during the COVID-19 pandemic.
 On July 25, they announced the second leg of their tour, the Back & Better Than Ever Tour.
 The tour kicked off on October 9 in Sonoma, CA at the Sonoma Harvest Festival and ended on November 19 in Ventura, CA. The tour featured CARR (October 11-October 25) and Arlie (October 27-November 19).
-The Wrecks are currently set to play 2 festival shows in 2023, being Bamboozle Festival in Atlantic City, New Jersey in May, and When We Were Young Fest in Las Vegas, Nevada in October.
+The Wrecks also played 3 festival shows in 2023, being Bottlerock in Napa Valley, California in May, Riot Fest in Chicago, Illinois, in September and When We Were Young Fest in Las Vegas, Nevada in October.

+In 2023, The Wrecks introduced a new annual touring concept entitled "The Los Angeles Half Marathon" which featured 3 shows spanning 13.1 miles across Los Angeles at legendary club venues, the Moroccan Lounge, the Echo, and the Troubadour.
+In 2024, The Wrecks rebranded the tour as the Super Half Marathon, spanning 5 cities across the United States.
+The Wrecks took their tour to club venues in Boston, Brooklyn, Chicago, Denver, and Los Angeles.
+The tour dates sold out on the same day of release.

+In 2024 The Wrecks also announced their 2025 North American "the Inside:Outside tour", set to begin in April 2025.
+The tour spans 31 cities and 2 countries, featuring the band's first international dates in over 5 years.